← Back to Blog

 What’s the difference between a static and dynamic branded QR code?

 Static branded QR codes encode your URL directly and can’t be changed after printing.
-Dynamic branded QR codes use a redirect URL, allowing you to update the destination anytime and track scan analytics.
+Dynamic branded QR codes use a redirect URL, so you can update the destination anytime and track scan analytics.
 For branded campaigns, dynamic codes are recommended.

 Do branded QR codes cost more than regular QR codes?

 Many QR code generators include branding features in their standard pricing.
-SnapGlyph includes full customization (colors, patterns, logos) on all paid plans, including the $1/month Starter tier.
+SnapGlyph includes full customization (colors, patterns, logos) on every account, including the free tier.
 Some competitors charge extra for logo embedding or advanced styling.

 How small can a branded QR code be?